Hillskiller/financial-time-series-analysis/README.md

-# Time Series Forecasting of Stock Prices in R
+# Time Series Analysis of Financial Data in R

-This project explores financial time series forecasting using R. It is designed as a learning project for aspiring quantitative developers and data analysts.
+This project explores financial time series analysis using R. It is designed as a learning project for aspiring quantitative developers and data analysts.

 ---